Carandiru (film)

-Carandiru is a 2003 Brazilian drama film directed by Héctor Babenco.
-It is based on the book Estação Carandiru by Dr. Drauzio Varella, a physician and AIDS specialist, who is portrayed in the film by Luiz Carlos Vasconcelos.

-Carandiru tells some of the stories that occurred in Carandiru Penitentiary, which was the biggest prison in Latin America.
-The story culminates with the 1992 massacre where 111 prisoners were killed, 102 by Police.
-The film was the last thing for which the prison was used before it was demolished in 2002, one year before the release of the film.
+Carandiru is a 2003 drama film directed by Héctor Babenco.
+It is based on the memoir Estação Carandiru by Dr. Drauzio Varella.
+It follows Drauzio (Luiz Carlos Vasconcelos), a physician and AIDS/HIV specialist, volunteering work in the Carandiru Penitentiary, the largest prison in Latin America, in São Paulo, shortly before the 1992 massacre, where 111 prisoners were killed by police forces.
+The film was shot on location, on the then deactivated prison, months before its demolition in 2002.

-Babenco stated that Carandiru is the “most realistic film [he’s] ever made", presenting a new kind of Brazilian realism inspired by Cinema Novo (not only is it meant to portray different sides of Brazil, but it was also shot on location and used many actual prisoners as actors).
+Babenco stated that Carandiru is the "most realistic film [he has] ever made", presenting the film as a new kind of Brazilian realism inspired by Cinema Novo.
 Due to this focus on portraying reality and the film's memoir inspiration, Carandiru can be read as a docudrama or as a testimony from the prisoners.

+The film had its international premiere at the main competition of the 2003 Cannes Film Festival.
+It was selected as the Brazilian entry for the Best Foreign Language Film at the 76th Academy Awards, but it was not nominated.

+In 2015, the Brazilian Film Critics Association aka Abraccine voted Carandiru the 95th greatest Brazilian film of all time, in its list of the 100 best Brazilian films.

 Plot

 This episodic story is set in São Paulo's notorious prison Carandiru, one of Latin America's largest and most violent prison systems.

 Carandiru tells the stories of different inmates at Sāo Paulo's Carandiru Penitentiary through the filter of Dr. Varella, who goes to the prison to test the inmates for HIV.
 Similar to many Brazilian crime films, Dr. Varella narrates Carandiru, however, it is not his story that is told.
 He (like Buscapé in City of God) acts as a filter for the stories of those that cannot speak.

 The inhumane conditions of the prison, such as the 100 square foot cells inhabited by sometimes up to 16 prisoners, are shown, as well as the lack of control that the guards have.
 Order in the prison is entirely controlled by the prisoners themselves, which leads them to face problems such as murders, rampant drug use, and disease all within the prison.

 Several stories are developed, ranging from drug addiction to murder to family struggles to romance.
-Some of the more memorable stories are Lady Di (a transwoman) and No Way's marriage, Deusdete and Zico's family dynamic, Ezequiel and Zico's crack addictions, and Majestade's “affairs.”
+Some of the more memorable stories are Lady Di (a trans woman) and No Way's marriage, Deusdete and Zico's family dynamic, Ezequiel and Zico's crack addictions, and Majestade's "affairs."

 The prisoners are humanized to the audience by telling their stories, which makes the riot and the Carandiru Massacre even more painful for the audience to watch.
 Thus, when the film ends with real shots of Carandiru Penitentiary's demolition, Babenco employs catharsis.